(From Revelation the 12th chapter)

 “And his tail drew the third part of the stars of heaven, and did cast them to the earth” ~ Revelation 12:4

 We have already shown in this article, and many others, that stars represent the ministry.
-This scripture shows that later, Satan would bring down many ministers to the level of earthly people so that they would begin to corrupt the message by teaching lies mixed with the truth of the gospel.
-The prophets from long ago warned us of this happening, and truly it did happen when false preachers began to become prominent among those claiming to be Christian:
+This scripture shows that later, Satan would cause many ministers to fall.
+Satan would bring them down to the level of earthly people, so that they would begin to corrupt the message by teaching lies mixed with the truth of the gospel.
+The prophets from long ago warned us of this happening.
+And truly it did happen when false preachers began to become prominent among those claiming to be Christian:

 “The ancient and honourable, he is the head; and the prophet that teacheth lies, he is the tail.
 For the leaders of this people cause them to err; and they that are led of them are destroyed.” ~ Isaiah 9:15-16